-CHILD'S Details, to include full name, date of birth and address/INITIAL ACCOUNT OBTAINED (Preferably with parent or carer present unless they are the person of potential concern) (Note: no leading questions should be asked, questions should be kept open and to a minimum, i.e., what was the incident, and how did they feel, did anyone witness this?
-PARENTS/CARERS details of child if known and contact numbers - CARERS VIEW (what was their response and what action would parents/carer like to see taken) ANY WITNESSES? - Full details of contact details (Note: if so do not discuss what the child has said, ask only if they are aware on any incident that has occurred involving the child and ask that they make a note of their account, print name, sign and date) IS THERE ANY CCTV FOOTAGE TO PROVE OR DISPROVE THE ALLEGATION?
-If there is, what does it show? · (Please check this first and ensure a copy is kept) HAVE THERE BEEN ANY HISTORIC ALLEGATIONS MADE BY THE CHILD? (dates and outcomes) HAVE THERE BEEN ANY HISTORIC ALLEGATIONS OR CONCERNS IN RELATIONS TO THE MEMBER OF STAFF? (dates, what the allegation was and outcome)

-Office use only
+CHILD'S Details, to include full name, date of birth and address/INITIAL ACCOUNT OBTAINED (Preferably with parent or carer present unless they are the person of potential concern)

+(Note: no leading questions should be asked, questions should be kept open and to a minimum, i.e., what was the incident, and how did they feel, did anyone witness this? uns: PARENTS/CARERS details of child if known and contact numbers - CARERS VIEW (what was their response and what action would parents/carer like to see taken) · · · · · · · · · · · · · · · · · · · ANY WITNESSES? - Full details of contact details (Note: if so do not discuss what the child has said, ask only if they are aware on any incident that has occurred involving the child and ask that they make a note of their account, print name, sign and date) TO THERE ANY COTY FOOTAGE TO PROVE OR DECREOVE THE ALLECATIONS IS THERE ANY CCTV FOOTAGE TO PROVE OR DISPROVE THE ALLEGATION?
+If there is, what does it show?
+(Please check this first and ensure a copy is kept) HAVE THERE BEEN ANY HISTORIC ALLEGATIONS MADE BY THE CHILD? (dates and outcomes) HAVE THERE BEEN ANY HISTORIC ALLEGATIONS OR CONCERNS IN RELATIONS TO THE MEMBER OF STAFF? (dates, what the allegation was and outcome) Office use only
-POLICE ADVICE OR RESPONSE

 HR/Employer ADVICE OR RESPONSE

 CHILDREN'S SOCIAL CARE ADVICE OR RESPONSE

+CHILDREN 3 SOCIAL CARE ADVICE OR RESPONSE

 LADO ADVICE OR RESPONSE - Final Outcome

-LADO ADVICE ON RESPONSE - I mai outcome
+LADO AD VICE ON REST ONSE Timal outcome

-Office use only: ·
+Office use only:

 Date of Closure:

 Signed by:

-Position:

-• Emails received to show confirmation of above if needed. -
+- Emails received to show confirmation of above if needed. - •

-Appendix G

-Useful links and websites
+69. Appendix D Useful links and contact numbers

-Websites for additional advice and support on Specific Safeguarding Issues can be found in 2023 pages 156 onwards
+Websites for additional advice and support on Specific Safeguarding Issues can be found in KCSIE 2024 pages 163 onwards